 Manufacturing Communities and IMMEX

-Shelter companiesare part of The Offshore Group's manufacturing communities that offer a base infrastructure for a low cost manufacturing environment hosting a range of services that includes HR services and employee leasing, facilities leasing or sub-leasing, customs brokerage, contract manufacturing, and general administrative services. manufacturing communities also offer "instant Maquilas" that permit new companies to operate under their business license, thus offering a "soft landing" to foreign companies that may be new to Mexico.
+The Offshore Group's manufacturing communities are an evolution of the traditional shelter service, and offer a base infrastructure for a low cost manufacturing environment hosting a range of services that includes HR services and employee leasing, facilities leasing or sub-leasing, customs brokerage, contract manufacturing, and general administrative services.
+Manufacturing communities also offer "instant Maquilas" that permit new companies to operate under their business license, thus offering a "soft landing" to foreign companies that may be new to Mexico.

 The advantages of using a manufacturing communities in Mexico for a new entrant into market are clear: the company can set up quickly, without many of the legal burdens that may be difficult or time consuming at the outset.
 The shelter company within The Offshore Group's manufacturing communities is the legal employer of the employees, may be the tenant, in some cases, on the lease of a building, and is responsible for the taxes and other administrative burdens related to the manufacturing communities.
 There is usually no long-term commitment required, and offers a new company time to organize and to become familiar with the environment in which it is located in Mexico.